英文片名: lost world: jurassic park

 four pachycephalosaurs

-jungle trail. they're about five feet tall, thick, heavy-set
+eating grass in the middle of thejungle trail. they're about five feet tall, thick, heavy-set

 animals whose distinctive feature is an enormous skull casing,